 Brother Farrell assigned Tom extra tasks after the weekly Mass.
 He used this time alone with Tom to commit the abuse.
 Farrell amended the Guild roster, replacing Tom’s name with other boys to increase his access to Tom.
 He even called for Tom from his classroom, convincing the teachers that he required Tom to complete further duties.
 The position Farrell held and the community’s dedication to the Catholic faith shielded him from the suspicions of teachers, parents and the congregation at St Mary’s Cathedral.

-Kelsos negotiated a financial settlement of $245,000 for Tom, as well as a formal apology from the Christian Brothers.
+Kelsos negotiated a substantial settlement for Tom, as well as a formal apology from the Christian Brothers.

 Tom knew that Farrell’s position made it inconceivable for others to believe he was a paedophile.
 Only Tom’s peers knew the truth of Farrell’s true nature and his abusive sexual perversion.
 Brother Farrell sexually abused Tom in the most serious and significant circumstances.
 He carried out his crime in the Church toilets and on school outings.
 While performing the abuse, Farrell would bang Tom’s head so violently against the wall of the Church toilets that Tom often lost consciousness.
 Tom still suffers from tinnitus and migraines as a result.
 Despite Tom’s desperate efforts, Farrell was always able to use his size and strength to overpower Tom.